Terrastories/default-offline-map/README.md

 # Terrastories Default Offline Map

-This repository provides open-license offline map tiles (`pmtiles` generated from OpenMapTiles) and accompanying style, font glyphs, and sprites to use with Terrastories.
+This repository provides open-license offline map tiles (`pmtiles` generated from [Protomaps basemaps](https://github.com/protomaps/basemaps)) and accompanying style, font glyphs, and sprites to use with Terrastories.

 To use these offline tiles,

 1. Download these files and place them in the Terrastories `/map/` directory.

 2. The pmtiles file is too large to host on this repository.
-Instead, download the `tiles.pmtiles` file [here](https://bit.ly/45LGigh) and then place it in the `tiles/` directory.
+Instead, download the `planet.pmtiles` file [here](https://bit.ly/45LGigh) and then place it in the `map/` directory.

 The structure of the repo and paths in the the `style.json` file are set up for self-hosting maps in Terrastories, but you can use these assets in any environment that utilizes Maplibre GL JS and supports the `pmtiles` protocol.